 - Green Flags – Calm or clear ocean,

 - Purple Flags – Be careful of sea life, usually jellyfish warning

 Keep eye contact on swimmers, even if lifeguards are on duty make sure a parent or guardian is always paying attention to the surroundings, do not text or read on your phone when you are responsible for keeping an eye on your children.
 Never ever leave children unattended.
 When swimming in a pool area, make sure pool drains are up to date and properly covered and secured.
 Install a pool alarm to indicate someone has entered the pool if you are not swimming at that time, also make sure the safety barriers are up to protect from unintentional drownings.
 Follow the rules outlined at the beach or commercial pool and listen to orders of the lifeguards on duty.

 Stay Hydrated, being out in the sun can be taxing and you do not want to become dehydrated while swimming or operating a boat.
 Drink plenty of water, do not forget to eat, try not to skip meals, they are essential in maintaining a strong mind and body.
 Most importantly drink lots of water.

 Avoid Alcohol.
-Drinking leads to less control over your mind and body, it tends to make one do things they normally wouldn’t do, such as walking up to a 7 foot tall 250 pound biker and yell at him to wear a helmet, it just doesn’t go over so well.
-Avoiding drinking helps avoid most water related injuries as well as drinking and driving injuries, it also helps prevent bar fights.
+Drinking leads to less control over your mind and body, it tends to make one do things they normally wouldn’t do, such as walking up to a 7-foot tall 250-pound biker and yelling at him to wear a helmet, it just doesn’t go over so well.
+Avoiding drinking helps avoid most water-related injuries as well as drinking and driving injuries, it also helps prevent bar fights.